 , that was issued by Department of Workforce Development by accessing your DWD Uplink account and checking the Claimant Correspondence page.

 Information regarding unemployment and the 1099G can be found on the DWD website at www.in.gov/dwd.
 If you did not receive unemployment benefits in 2020 but received notification that a 1099G was issued to you, you will need to report the claim to DWD (see below).

 DOR is unable to answer questions regarding your 1099G or fraudulent claims.

 Victims of Unemployment Fraud

-What do you do if you’re a victim of unemployment fraud?
-Report it to the DWD immediately through their website.
+If you’re a victim of unemployment fraud, you need to report it to the DWD immediately through their website.
 If you’re a victim of identity theft or someone has simply filed a fraudulent unemployment claim in your name, all the tools you need are on that website, including how to contact the Indiana State Police.

 If you are ready to file your taxes with DOR and are a victim of ID theft do the following:

 - Fill out the IRS ID Theft Affidavit.

 - Email the IRS Affidavit and a copy of the fraudulent 1099G to DORITCInfo@dor.in.gov